Close

 121 (direction “Kirchweyhe, Bahnhof Ost”)

-Please take one of the busses for 2 stops (6min) to the stop "Huckelriede".
+Please take one of the busses for 1 or 2 stops (6min) to the stop "Huckelriede".

 From Bremen main train station you can take four different busses: